agisga/agisga.github.io/_posts/2018-7-27-AWS_S3_and_CloudFront.md

 - Create a bucket named `example.com` (obviously replace `example.com` with your own domain).
 - Follow the procedure given at <https://docs.aws.amazon.com/AmazonS3/latest/dev/HostingWebsiteOnS3Setup.html> to *enable website hosting* for the bucket, and to make it *publicly readable*; (optionally) if you want to understand the AWS bucket access policy language see <https://docs.aws.amazon.com/AmazonS3/latest/dev//access-policy-language-overview.html>, and follow the links from there.
 - Test the S3 website: Upload an `index.html` to the bucket (you can keep all options for the upload at their default values).
-Go to <http://example.com.s3-website-us-east-1.amazonaws.com/> (where you need to replace `example.com` with the bucket name, and `us-east-1` with your bucket's region), and see if the contents of `index.html` show up.
+Then go to `http://example.com.s3-website-us-east-1.amazonaws.com/` (where you need to replace `example.com` with the bucket name, and `us-east-1` with your bucket's region), and see if the contents of `index.html` show up.

-Yay :laughing: we have a working website!! ...without a custom domain or https :sweat_smile:
+Yay :laughing: we have a working website!! ...without a custom domain or https yet :sweat_smile:

 **The www subdomain:** Now prepare another S3 bucket for the subdomain "www.example.com" to be later redirected to the root domain "example.com" (btw, if you so wish, `www.example.com` can be the main S3 bucket and the `example.com` bucket can be configured to redirect &mdash; just swap their roles in this entire writeup):

 - Create a bucket named `www.example.com` (all options can be left at their defaults; this bucket doesn't need to be publicly readable).
 - Configure `www.example.com` to redirect all requests to `example.com` following Step 2.3 from the AWS docs at <https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html>.
-- Test the endpoints for the redirect by going to <http://www.example.com.s3-website-us-east-1.amazonaws.com/> (as before replace the bucket name and region accordingly).
+- Test the endpoints for the redirect by going to `http://www.example.com.s3-website-us-east-1.amazonaws.com/` (as before replace the bucket name and region accordingly).

 **Map the domain and subdomain to their S3 buckets:**